 In addition, there are indoor facilities in the town which are under-used.
 These should be made available for a range of activities on an informal basis.
 Some schools in Farnham have excellent sports facilities both for the general public to hire and for linking sports development opportunities with local sports clubs.
 Such facilities could be used more widely, especially in the evenings, weekends and holidays.
+The dual use of school facilities can provide necessary recreational provision and enhance the role of the school as a focal point for the community.
+There is potential for further dual use provision (where physical constraints allow this) in order to supplement existing community facilities.
+The providers of education facilities are encouraged to make provision for the dual use of facilities for recreational and other purposes, where these are well placed to serve local needs.
+The adaptation and extension of existing educational facilities should be carried out with a view to allowing use by the general public.
 More options to accommodate current or emerging sports clubs and activities need to be identified, including better access to community halls and school's facilities.